Prism (geometry)

 In geometry, a prism is a polyhedron comprising an n-sided polygon base, a second base which is a translated copy (rigidly moved without rotation) of the first, and n other faces, necessarily all parallelograms, joining corresponding sides of the two bases.
 All cross-sections parallel to the bases are translations of the bases.
 Prisms are named after their bases, e.g. a prism with a pentagonal base is called a pentagonal prism.
 Prisms are a subclass of prismatoids.

 Like many basic geometric terms, the word prism (from Greek πρίσμα (prisma) 'something sawed') was first used in Euclid's Elements.
-Euclid defined the term in Book XI as “a solid figure contained by two opposite, equal and parallel planes, while the rest are parallelograms”.
-However, this definition has been criticized for not being specific enough in relation to the nature of the bases, which caused confusion among later geometry writers.
+Euclid defined the term in Book XI as "a solid figure contained by two opposite, equal and parallel planes, while the rest are parallelograms".
+However, this definition has been criticized for not being specific enough in regard to the nature of the bases (a cause of some confusion amongst generations of later geometry writers).